Chippewa-Levy-Committee/blog/_posts/2022-06-11-facts-on-administration-and-board-salaries.md

 So net-net, board members make $125 per official school board meeting.
 In [2021 there were 25 official school board meetings](http://www.chippewa.k12.oh.us/district/board-meeting-agendas-audio), so that would be $3,125 per school board member, and $15,625 in total compensation to the school board ( which accounts for [0.12% of the annual budget](http://www.chippewa.k12.oh.us/district/content-page/treasurer) )

-Often school board members will participate in a number of school activities, such as graduation, open houses, or other special events, and for each of these there is no compensation.
-Similarly school board members spend time communicating with district residents who reach out to them which is also not compensated for.
+Often school board members will participate in a number of school activities, such as graduation, open houses, or other special events, and for each of these, there is no compensation.
+Similarly, school board members spend time communicating with district residents who reach out to them which is also not compensated for.

 ## Superintendent salary

-The current Chippewa Local School District Superintendent, Todd Osborn, makes [$122,500 annually on a four-year contract from August 1, 2018 through July 31, 2022](http://www.chippewa.k12.oh.us/sites/chippewa.k12.oh.us/files/Chippewa%20BOE%20Regular%20Meeting%20-%207-9-18.pdf).
+The current Chippewa Local School District Superintendent, Todd Osborn, makes [$122,500 annually on a four-year contract from August 1, 2018, through July 31, 2022](http://www.chippewa.k12.oh.us/sites/chippewa.k12.oh.us/files/Chippewa%20BOE%20Regular%20Meeting%20-%207-9-18.pdf).
 This salary accounts for [1% of the annual budget](http://www.chippewa.k12.oh.us/district/content-page/treasurer) )

-Here is where that stands in comparision to other area Superintendents ( data source is https://www.buckeyeinstitute.org/data/teacher_salary with data from 2019 )...
+Here is where that stands in comparison to other area Superintendents ( data source is https://www.buckeyeinstitute.org/data/teacher_salary with data from 2019 )...

 | District                 | Salary       |
 |--------------------------|--------------|